 Toggle: English / Spanish

-Cytomegalovirus (CMV) retinitis is a viral inflammation of the retina of the eye.
+Cytomegalovirus (CMV) retinitis is a viral infection of the retina of the eye resulting in inflammation.

 Some people with CMV retinitis have no symptoms.